-- the actual salary cost of the individual plus fringe benefits, multiplied by the actual time; - an internal rate reflecting an average salary cost plus associated fringe benefits, multiplied by the actual time: - an internal rate reflecting an average salary cost plus associated fringe benefits plus overhead component, multiplied by the actual time;1 - an approved internal fee for service, which may include an overhead component;1 or, - in the case of architectural and/or engineering and/or project management costs related to construction or renovation projects, a fixed percentage of total construction or renovation costs.
-The percentage may include an overhead component.1
+- The actual salary cost of the individual plus benefits, multiplied by the actual time - An internal rate reflecting an average salary cost plus associated benefits, multiplied by the actual time - An internal rate reflecting an average salary cost plus associated benefits plus overhead component, multiplied by the actual time - An approved internal fee for service, which may include an overhead component - In the case of architectural and/or engineering and/or project management costs related to construction or renovation projects, a fixed percentage of total construction or renovation costs.
+(The percentage may include an overhead component.)